ShipBit/wingman-ai/FAQ.md

 It will get easier once you get used to it, we promise!

 **Remember: Never use `SPACE`, always use `TAB`!**

+<a name="how-can-i-change-the-language"></a>

+## How can I change the language?

+Wingman supports all languages that OpenAI (or your configured AI provider) supports.
+Setting this up in Wingman is really easy:

+Find the `context` setting in `config.xaml` for the wingman you want to change.

+Now add a simple sentence to the `context` prompt:

+`Always answer in the language I'm using to talk to you.`

+or something like:

+`Always answer in Portuguese.`

+The cool thing is that you can now trigger commands in the language of your choice without changing/translating the `name` of the commands - the AI will do that for you.

 <a name="i'm-a-patreon-supporter,-but-not-mentioned-here"></a>